SomaLogic/ProViz/README.md

 # ProViz

-ProViz is a basic data visualization and analysis tool developed at SomaLogic.
-ProViz imports an ADAT file (SomaLogic's data file format) and allows users to perform various exploratory data analytic processes:
+ProViz is a basic data visualization and analysis tool developed at SomaLogic Operating Co., Inc.  ProViz imports an ADAT file (SomaLogic's data file format) and allows users to perform various exploratory data analytic processes:

 * Merge additional sample data with the data contained in the ADAT
 * Filter the ADAT to only the samples with desired characteristics